Give Them No Quarter: Preventing PIC Microcontroller Code from Being Duplicated

 A great part of my engineering career involved designing with PIC microcontrollers.
 Protecting my code from being copied had not been a priority until I started a design business; there’s simply too much that goes into the process of PCB design and manufacturing for me to have been concerned over one part of this process being compromised.
 But, after I listened to horror stories of how some electronics businesses suffered huge losses due to piracy issues, I said scupper that and began taking preventative measures in protecting my products.

-Reading an unprotected firmware from a PIC microcontroller is relatively simple.
-You just need to ensure the microcontroller is connected to the programming header and the raw code can be extracted to a computer via the programming adapter.
+Reading an unprotected firmware from a PIC microcontroller project is relatively simple.
+The PIC programmer just needs to ensure the pic micro is connected to the programming header and the raw code can be extracted to a computer via the programming adapter.
 The resulting file is a hex file that can be easily injected into duplicated hardware.
 But there are many ways to which you can add protection to this code which will heave any would-be pirate.

 Want to Protect Your Code?
 Install More Cannons!

-PIC code protection should be one of your design priorities from the start.
+PIC code protection should be one of the compiler design priorities from the start.
 There are various ways to protect your code in your final products and varying accompanying degrees of difficulty to break.
 Here are a few:

 Unique ID Authentication: Instead of preventing the code from being read, this method requires the application to verify itself against a unique ID before launching the main program.
 It usually requires manual insertion of a secret identification number during the first startup before storing the unique ID from an external pic device to a secured storage.
 In the case of the code being copied to another hardware, the firmware will not be able to function without the stored unique ID and the secret identification number.